 Dr. Esther A. Williams, a pioneering computer scientist, passed away peacefully from complications of a stroke at Mercy Hospital, Springfield, Missouri, on August 10, 2019, at the age of 79.

-To send flowers in memory of Esther A. Williams, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Esther A. Williams, please visit our Heartfelt Sympathies Store.

 Esther was born on October 2, 1939, in Berlin, Wisconsin, to Lillian Dibble Williams and the Reverend Edward B. Williams.
 Esther grew up with her older sister Grace in Wild Rose, Wisconsin.
 Later the family moved to New Berlin, Illinois, where Esther graduated from high school.
 She continued her education at Ottawa University in Kansas, where she majored in Mathematics.
 After college, Esther had intended to teach in the public schools, but increasingly became intrigued by computers.
 When the State Farm Insurance Company installed its first computer system around 1966, Esther landed a programming job in Bloomington.